psychemedia/storytelling-notes/pedlar-of-swaffham.md

 All the British variants of the story of the Pedlar of Swafiham represent the hero to have been directed by his dream to London Bridge as the place where he was to hear good news.
 London Bridge is also mentioned in other traditions, English and Welsh, Moreover, it appears in a Breton story pot belonging to the Pedlar cycle, where the hero disputes with another man which was more beautiful, London Bridge or the grace of God.
 He bets all his possessions on the latter, and by the award of the first person they meet loses them.
 Then he makes his way to London Bridge to see it for himself, and there hears something which finally obtains him the hand of an emperor's daughter.
 A story in the ffeimskringla also mentions London Bridge.
 A cnpple directed to St. Olafs Church for healing meets on London Bridge a mysterious stranger who shews him the way to the church, Mr Gomme claims that these traditions prove that London Bridge, first built by the Romans, had produced a profound impression on the minds of the natives of Britain prior to the emigration to Brittany, as well as on the minds of the raiding Norsemen centuries later.

 Taking the Norsemen first, it will be observed that the mention of the bridge is merely incidental, Toa man coming to London from France, as the tale represents, London Bridge would be the entrance to the city; and it is there (surely the most natural place) that he meets the Stranger who conducts him to the church.
-All the other stories to which Mr. Gomme refers were recorded centuries later than this, The earliest recorded version of the Pedlar of Swaffham is by Sir William Dugdale ina letter to Sir Roger Twysden under date zgth Jan., 1652-3.
+All the other stories to which Mr. Gomme refers were recorded centuries later than this, The earliest recorded version of the Pedlar of Swaffham is by Sir William Dugdale in a letter to Sir Roger Twysden under date 29th Jan., 1652-3.
 The Welsh tales (which do not belong to the same cycle, though they do relate to buried treasure) Were not recorded before the middle of the last century.
 The Breton story is later still,

 Now with great submission I think this is rather a sandy foundation for Mr. Gomme's conclusion, It may be conceded that London Bridge had acquired a reputation as a remarkable work, and one of the wonders of the capital, in all sorts of out of the way places.
 But it is far too large an assumption that it must have been before the flight of the Btitish emigrants at the time of the Anglo-Saxon invasion to their new home in Brittany.
 There was plenty of time and plenty of opportunity for much later tidings of the wonder to travel to remote places and become fixed in the mind of the folk before any of the tales were recorded, I am not tnmindful of the tenacity of tradition, mor do T forget that the date of the record is by no means the ferwinus a guo from which the date of the tradition itself is to be reckoned.
 The stories, however, are, in the form t least in which they have descended to us, all of them late.
 None of them, save perhaps the song "London Bridge is broken down," could have arisen in a condition of society where hostility and bloodshed were rife, and travel and commerce were unknown or uncommon and unsafe.
 In a sense it is true that, as Mr, Gomme points out, legends of buried treasure belong to the period of conquest and fighting.
 But im this form they point to a period when the conquest and fighting had long been done, when peace had been re-established in such prestige that people could safely trade and journey and if good luck attended them recover the treasure buried by others long ages before.
 There are still further considerations.
 The tale of the Pedlar of Swaffham is common all over central Europe as far north as Denmark and as far south as Sicily.
 It even appears in the Arabian Nights, the Masnavi J Ma'navé and other Onental compilations.
 The relations of these variants to ome another and to the British variants have mot yet been fully investigated.
 But it is quite clear that they all arose in much the same state of society; and it is important to mote that nearly all the European variants mention a bridge—sometimes one bndge, sometimes another, according to the country where the tale is told—as the place where the good news is to be communicated or the treasure heard of.
 Before we can draw any certain inferences from the mention m the Hritish tales of London Bridge, we must know why a bridge at all was selected as the scene.
 There is nothing of the sort in the, Oriental versions, and the remarkable agreement of the European tales on this detail points to a common source for them all.
 If, when the tale came' to England, probably—nay, certainly—long after the Anglo-Saxon settlement, a bnidge had to be found as the scene, many reasons may be suggested for choosing London Bridge, without going back to the days of the Romans for its renown.
 The Lambeth window cannot upon the evidence be connected with the story.
 It did indeed agree with the stone figure at Swaffham in representing a pedlar with his pack and dog.
 But 80 far as local tradition goes, it was intended simply to commemorate a benefaction to the parish by a pedlar called Dog Smith.
 Dog Smith was an historical character who lived in he seventeenth century.
 It seems, however, that a painting | of a pedlar existed in the window long before his death, but whom or what it referred to there is nothing to show.!
 WNo tale corresponding to that of the Pedlar of Swaffham has been recovered in the parish.
 The dog, it should be observed, though found in the representations both at Swaffham and at Lambeth, does not make his apptatance in the story,